When To Start With Spectral Analysis

 Women at this age don’t want trends—they want truth.

-Men here are building legacy: leadership roles, partnerships, public speaking, career authority.
+Men here are building legacy: leadership roles, partnerships, public speaking, and career authority.

 Color precision supports: